 Strap-On Dildo Guide: Harnesses, Sizing & Everything In Between

 Strap-ons might sound complicated at first glance — there's a harness involved, after all — but once you understand how they work, they're genuinely one of the most versatile and inclusive sex toys out there.
-Whether you're curious about pegging, partnered play between women, or just want to understand the mechanics, this guide has you covered.
+Whether you're curious about pegging, strap-on dildos for partnered play between women, harness-compatible toys for trans and non-binary expression, or just want to understand the mechanics, this guide has you covered.

 So, What Is a Strap-On?